xman199775/Driver/README.md

 In your terminal, navigate to the project's root and execute `dotnet restore` to bring the necessary NuGet packages to life.

 ## Forge the Build:
-Witness the project take shape with the `dotnet build command`.
+Witness the project take shape with the `dotnet build` command.

 ## Run with Excitement:
 Unleash the application's potential using `dotnet run`.